kearn77/python-retrosheet-project/event_files/read_this.md

 - Roster files ending in .ROS;
 - Team files of the form TEAM2000, TEAM2001, ...

-Anyone interested in obtaining these resources can visit retrosheet's website at https://www.retrosheet.org/ .
+Anyone interested in obtaining these resources can visit retrosheet's website<br/>
+at https://www.retrosheet.org/ .